 Composer for “A Man and A Woman”

-Lai was born in 1932 in Nice, and became world famous with “A man and a woman” (1966) and went to compose over 100 scores over the next four decades.
+Lai was born to market gardeners in 1932 in Nice, and became world famous with “A man and a woman” (1966) and went to compose over 100 scores over the next four decades.
 The “chabadabada” tune of “A man and a woman” topped the music charts at the time.
 He introduced the unusual use of both English and French chansons sung by Pierre Barouh and Nicole Croisille, which became a trademark romantic sound in French film music.

 Theme from Love Story (1970) - Francis Lai by momti

 Lai recently worked on yet another film with Lelouch, “Salaud, on t’aime/Bastard we Love You” for which he revealed the unusual synergy between the two.
 “With Lelouch, I always begin writing the music before he begins shooting the film,” he said.
-“Then he can use the tracks to create an atmosphere, an ambiance on the set and get the actors in the right mood.
+“Then he can use the tracks to create an atmosphere, an ambiance on the set, and get the actors in the right mood.
 It’s been our work method since A Man and A Woman.”

 During the World Soundtrack Awards concert in October 25, 2014, Lai will receive the Award and a selection of his work will be performed by the Brussels Philharmonic orchestra conducted by Dirk Brossé.